nnamon/nightsoferised/guests/session1/session1.md

 3. File extraction
 ------------------
-Very often, file such as binaries and image files are transmitted over the network.
+Very often, files such as binaries and image files are transmitted over the network.
 Let's take a look at how to extract such items from the packet capture.

 ### babyFile
 In this exercise, let's open guests/session1/babyFile/babyFile.pcapng.
 This is a rather short packet capture.